Tirklee/PyBindQt-Demo/README.md

 # PyBindQt-Demo

-This project demonstrates how to integrate a Python interpreter into a Qt application using pybind11.
+This project demonstrates how to integrate a Python interpreter into a Qt C++ application using pybind11.
 The application creates a simple GUI with a text edit widget acting as a Python console and a button to execute Python code.

 ## Prerequisites